What is SLG?

 History of the Program at UFV

 The Supported Learning Groups (SLG) pilot project, underway since September 2008, was administered by four volunteer coordinators: Wendy Watson, Director of Assessment Services; Kim Isaac, University Librarian; Donna Alary, Director of Enrollment Management; and Najmi Alibhai, UFV Counselor.
 SLG acquired permanent status at UFV in 2010 and has since then found a home in C1007.
-This program is now administered by Najmi Alibhai (Manager) and Navneet Sidhu (Coordinator).
+This program is now under the Teaching & Learning Department (Director-Maureen Wideman)and administered by Navneet Sidhu (Coordinator).

 Supported Learning Groups, also known as supplemental instruction (SI), are student-led study skills and learning strategy sessions designed to increase student success in historically-difficult courses.